woocommerce/qit-documentation/docs/using-qit/github-workflows.md

-# Integrating QIT with GitHub Workflows
+# Integrating QIT with GitHub workflows

 By integrating QIT into your GitHub Actions workflows, you can automatically test your extension whenever changes are pushed, pull requests are opened, or releases are created.
 This tight integration helps you detect issues earlier, streamline your CI/CD pipeline, and maintain consistent code quality over time.